The Forest (video game): Plot

-The game begins with Eric LeBlanc, a survival television actor, sitting in an airplane with his son, Timmy, before it suddenly crashes on a remote heavily forested island.
+The game begins with Eric LeBlanc, a survival television actor, sitting in an airplane with his son, Timmy, before it suddenly crashes on a remote heavily forested peninsula.
 Despite being the sole survivors of the crash, a disoriented Eric watches helplessly as Timmy is kidnapped by a man covered in red paint before falling unconscious.
-Upon awakening in the wreckage, Eric goes out in search of his son but discovers that the island is occupied by feral cannibalistic mutants, and is forced to defend himself while surviving on the land.
+Upon awakening in the wreckage, Eric goes out in search of his son but discovers that the peninsula is occupied by feral cannibalistic mutants, and is forced to defend himself while surviving on the land.
 In his search, Eric finds clues of Timmy's whereabouts in the form of crayon drawings in several caverns.
 Eric may also spot the man in red from a distance, who will flee if approached.

-Eric eventually reaches an abandoned underground lab complex owned by Sahara Therapeutics, a large research company responsible for experimenting with creatures on the island.
+Eric eventually reaches an abandoned underground lab complex owned by Sahara Therapeutics, a large research company responsible for experimenting with creatures on the peninsula.
 Upon entering the lab, Eric finds the lab's personnel dead and discovers that they were studying an artifact called the Resurrection Obelisk.
 Created by a mysterious group called the Ancient Ones, the artifact has the power to resurrect the dead but requires a child sacrifice.
 Eric also learns that his son's kidnapper, Dr. Matthew Cross, was a chief researcher at the facility before losing his daughter Megan to an escaped mutant.
 Driven insane by his daughter's death, Cross resorted to using the artifact and kidnapped Timmy as a sacrifice to revive Megan.

 Eric soon finds Cross dead and then the artifact, only to find Timmy's corpse inside; having already been sacrificed to revive Megan.
 Despite being too late to save his son, Eric realizes that the machine connected to the artifact can still be used to resurrect Timmy and goes deeper into the facility in search of a sacrifice.
 Eric eventually encounters the revived Megan but discovers that the machine has turned her into a mutant and is forced to kill her when she mutates further.
 He then attempts to use her dead body as a sacrifice to bring back Timmy, though it ultimately ends in failure as a live sacrifice is needed.
 He then reaches the facility's observatory and discovers a second artifact known as the Power Obelisk, which functions as a type of EMP device capable of bringing down planes when activated, implying that Cross used it to cause the plane crash.
 Eric is then faced with either activating the artifact as a passenger flight passes overhead or shutting it down.